 - Standardized websitesTLS encryption is now becoming a standard practice for websites.
-While Google Chrome is striking out non-HTTPS sites, people are also becoming wary of entering websites which do not have HTTPS security protocol.
+While Google Chrome is striking out non-HTTPS sites, people are also becoming wary of entering websites that do not have an HTTPS security protocol.

 To maximize the utilization of TLS, you should ensure that both the parties have secure SSL/TLS Sessions.
 Most of the leading ISPs are supporting TLS these days for better transfer of emails.

 The mechanism and language (protocol) by which one email server sends an email message to another email server is called SMTP (Simple Mail Transport Protocol).
 For a long time now, email servers have had the choice of using TLS to transparently encrypt the message transmission from one server to the other.
 TLS used with SMTP, when possible, guarantees that the content of the email is guarded during communication between the servers.